 Rewarding and recognizing employees have been identified as one of the most critical aspects for developing a highly motivated and engaged workforce.
 However, when it comes to choosing the right recognition system, most organizations face the dilemma of choosing between the recognition module of their HRMS platform and specialized recognition software.
-Let’s dive deeper into this debate of HRMS Recognition Module versus Recognition Platform to understand it better.
+Let’s dive deeper into this debate of the HRMS Recognition Module versus the Recognition Platform to understand it better.

 There are 3 major functions of HRMS platforms:

-The HRMS is often the system of record for employee data and stores the updated details of every employee ranging from personal information like name, date of birth and home address to official information like designation, paygrade, date of joining, department, reporting manager, etc.
+The HRMS is often the system of record for employee data and stores the updated details of every employee ranging from personal information like name, date of birth, and home address to official information like designation, paygrade, date of joining, department, reporting manager, etc.

 HRMS helps in digitizing and automating a large number of HR processes such as:

-HRMS are definitely robust tools that power the HR data and processes within organizations.
+HRMS are robust tools that power the HR data and processes within organizations.
 They are the basic building blocks for the digital workplace concept that most organizations are focused on building.

 An employee recognition platform is a specialized software platform that enables organizations to reward and recognize members of their workforce systematically.

-The platform enables managers and supervisors reward the good performance of their team members in a timely and structured way.
+The platform enables managers and supervisors to reward the good performance of their team members in a timely and structured way.
 It also enables peers to appreciate each other’s good work and acknowledge any support or help that they may have received.